aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ## **Set Precision of Data in Chart Data Labels**

-This Java code shows you how to set the data precision in a chart data label:
+This Javascript code shows you how to set the data precision in a chart data label:

 ```javascript
     var pres = new  aspose.slides.Presentation();